SoftwareAG/c8y-docs/content/change-logs/device-management/cumulocity-10-20-316-0-Fixed-issue-with-changing-microservice-service-key.md

 Changing the external microservice was not working as expected because the LWM2M agent would still point the custom actions to the old microservice as the service key was not being updated.
-Now updating the service-key when the external microservice is changed.
+Now the service key is updated properly when the external microservice is changed.